mgenware/update-flutter-app-icon/README.md

 ## Raw actions

-If you would like to create new icons instead of replacing old ones, use raw actions.
-For example, I would like to create a 512x512 copy in asset folder for app about dialog:
+If you want to create new icons instead of replacing old ones, use raw actions.
+For example, I want to create a 512x512 copy in asset folder for app about dialog:

 ```json
 {